 Owen reminded the committee that the program expired on June 30, 2017.
-However, it is included in the Governor's proposed budget for the next biennium, so it may be renewed for two years.
-The Bureau database has continued to send eligibility notices, so the Bureau encourages apprentices and sponsors that receive a notice to hold on to it.
-If the program is renewed, parties that became eligible in the interim period may be grandfathered in.
+However, the program is included in the Governor's proposed budget for the next biennium, so it may be renewed for two more years.

+Owen shared that the Bureau learned that its database has continued to send eligibility notices.
+He asked whether the committee knew of apprentices or sponsors that received the.
+The committee confirmed that local committees received several notices.
+Owen advised apprentices and sponsors to keep the notices because, if the program is renewed, parties that became eligible in the interim period may be grandfathered in.

-e.
+f.
 Other